paperscape/paperscape-mapclient/README.md

 This is the source code for the browser-based client of the <a href="http://paperscape.org">Paperscape</a> map project.

-Details and progress about Paperscape can be found at the <a href="http://blog.paperscape.org">development blog</a>.
+For details and progress on Paperscape refer to the <a href="http://blog.paperscape.org">development blog</a>.

 Compling
 ========